rwastell/Standard_Java/README.md

 characters within a singular MAC address.
 In the case of there being more than one MAC address in the field, the result would be the two addresses standardized separated by a singular semicolon.
 Any notes left in the field would result in the field being returned unchanged.
-NOTE: If the field contains notes that are evenly divisible by 12 then the input would be converted into a MAC address standardized, with the nearby characters (asset 60404).
+NOTE: If the field contains notes that are evenly divisible by 12 and contain no letters > F, then the input would be converted into a MAC address standardized, with the nearby characters.

 MAC Examples:
 a8:60:b6:04:e5:0f -> A860B604E50F |